SOARingLab/TOS-arm/README.md

 (cd qemu/build && ../configure --target-list=aarch64-softmmu && make -j8)
 ```

-On some OS such as CentOS, you may also need to install the following dependencies
+On some OS such as openEuler or CentOS, you may also need to install the following dependencies

 ```
 yum install ninja-build